Contents

-If you are associated with an organization that is subject to HIPAA (Health Insurance Portability and Accountability Act), then chances are that you’ve often come across the terms PHI and ePHI.
+If you are associated with an organization subject to HIPAA (Health Insurance Portability and Accountability Act), chances are that you’ve often come across the terms PHI and ePHI.
 But what exactly are they, and is there a difference between them?
 And how do you define what should be considered PHI/ePHI?
-These questions sound easy but can be difficult to answer.
+These will be the focus questions of this blog.

 What is PHI?